Iron-Stag-Games/Pronghorn/README.md

 ╠═════════════════════════════ Framework ══════════════════════════════╣
 ║                                                                      ║
-║  Pronghorn is a performant, direct approach to Module scripting.     ║ ║   No Clients or Services, just Modules and Remotes.                  ║ ║                                                                      ║ ║  All content is stored in the Global, Modules, and Remotes tables.   ║ ║                                                                      ║
+║  Pronghorn is a performant, direct approach to Module scripting.     ║ ║   No Controllers or Services, just Modules and Remotes.              ║ ║                                                                      ║ ║  All content is stored in the Global, Modules, and Remotes tables.   ║ ║                                                                      ║